 Here’s the framework I use for determining whether a client would be better off converting their personal account to a business account:

-a) You have created at least 20 on-brand pins pointing to your original content
+a) You have created a lot of pins in your business niche pointing to your original content

-b) You have at least 15 boards in your niche (and at least 30 niche pins on each board)
+b) You have a considerable amount of boards in your business niche (and 50+ niche pins on each board)

-c) You have at least 50-100 followers in your niche
+c) You have a noticeable amount of followers in your niche

 d) You’re not an avid personal pinner and/or don’t want to manage two accounts.

-If you ticked the first three points, you’ve already invested a considerable amount of time and work into your account.
-You should consider converting and hiding everything that’s not in your niche.
+If you ticked the first three points, you’ve already invested a considerable amount of time and work into your business niche account.
+You should consider converting to a business profile and setting all personal content to secret.

 The amount of followers in your niche is important because as a business pinner, you want followers who are interested in your content and engage with it.
 If your followers engage with your content, it signals Pinterest that it’s good stuff and should be shown to more people.

-If you’re someone who vigorously uses Pinterest for your own personal needs and wants to pin with no limitations, I recommend you create a new business account from scratch for your business.
+If you’re someone who vigorously uses Pinterest for your own personal needs and wants to pin without limitations, I recommend you create a new business account from scratch for your business.

-On a personal note, I prefer having a separate personal account for pinning all the ideas that are unrelated to my business and hobby blog.
+On a personal note, I prefer a separate personal account for pinning all the ideas that are unrelated to my business.
 This way it’s easier to keep business and fun separate: I batch task all the work for my business accounts and pin for fun the rest of the time.